Fried Cajun Cod and Tartar Sauce

 Instructions

-2. Mix together seasoning blend of salt, pepper, garlic powder, Cajun, and smoked paprika.
+• In a mixing bowl, blend together the salt, pepper, garlic powder, Cajun seasoning, and smoked paprika.

-3. Toss the cod filets in the seasoning blend in a large bowl.
+• Toss the cod filets in the seasoning blend until evenly coated.

-4. Prepare a separate bowl with 1 cup of self-rising flour and another bowl with 2 eggs beaten with 2 tablespoons of water.
+• Prepare two separate bowls: one with the self-rising flour and another with the beaten eggs mixed with water.

-1. Let the fried cod rest a few minutes.
+• Allow the fried cod to rest for a few minutes.

 Combine the prepped ingredients for the tartar sauce in a medium sized bowl.